 Image courtesy NOVA Parks

-A few pedals further, you’ll find Crooked Run Brewing’s Sterling location, which is part of a collective space with tacos from Senor Ramon’s Taqueria, all-day brunch from Daybreak Kitchen & Biscuit Co., and juice cocktails from Nectar Cocktail Bar.
-Also nearby is Rocket Frog Brewing Co.
+You have arrived in the fourth jurisdiction on your trip – Loudoun County.
+Just beyond this mile marker, you will approach Crooked Run Brewing’s Sterling location, which is part of a collective space with tacos from Senor Ramon’s Taqueria, all-day brunch from Daybreak Kitchen & Biscuit Co., and juice cocktails from Nectar Cocktail Bar.

-At Mile Marker 25, join other trail runners and bikers at Old Ox Brewery, a family-owned and operated brewery directly off the Trail with a name inspired by Old Ox Road that historically connected Loudoun County’s agriculture producers to markets in Fairfax County and beyond.
+Join other trail runners and bikers at Old Ox Brewery, a family-owned and operated brewery directly off the Trail with a name inspired by Old Ox Road that historically connected Loudoun County’s agriculture producers to markets in Fairfax County and beyond.

-Around Mile Marker 26, you’ll find a rest stop at Smith Switch Station where you can charge phones, use restrooms, and take a break.
+You’ll find a rest stop at Smith Switch Station where you can charge phones, use restrooms, and take a break.
 There is also a 9-acre park adjacent to the station.

 Just past King Street, take a photo op with the Discover Charm mural at the Liberty Street parking lot.

-At Mile Marker 44.5, wipe the sweat off your brow and push onward to complete your trek!
+Wipe the sweat off your brow and push onward to complete your trek!

 Image courtesy Visit Loudoun

-At Mile Marker 45, you’ll know you’ve reached the end of the Washington & Old Dominion (W&OD) Trail at the Purcellville Train Station, a national historic landmark and also home to the LOVE sign – a fitting photo op to end your journey.
+You’ll know you’ve reached the end of the Washington & Old Dominion (W&OD) Trail at the Purcellville Train Station, a national historic landmark and also home to the LOVE sign – a fitting photo op to end your journey.

 Nearby, you can reward yourself with a visit to Magnolia’s on the Mill for fine dining in the rustic atmosphere of a country mill.
 Or hop around the corner for yummy barbecue at Monk’s BBQ.
 Load up on baked goods (you deserve a treat!) at Sweet Rose Bakeshop.
 Or take home some handcrafted whiskey, gin and/or brandy from Catoctin Creek Distillery, the first legal distillery in Loudoun County since before prohibition.